Get the FREE one-click dictionary software for Windows

 - computerized tomography, computed tomography, CT, computerized axial tomography, computed axial tomography, computerised tomography [Brit], computerised axial tomography [Brit]

-Derived forms: cats, catted, catting
+Derived forms: catted, cats, catting

-Type of: adult, adult female, domestic animal, domesticated animal, egest, eliminate, excitant, excrete, felid, feline, flog, gossip, gossiper, gossipmonger, grownup, lash, lather, male, male person, newsmonger, pass, rumormonger [US], rumourmonger [Brit, Cdn], slash, stimulant, stimulant drug, strap, tracked vehicle, trounce, welt, whale [N. Amer, informal], whip, woman, X-radiation, X-raying
+Type of: adult, adult female, domestic animal, domesticated animal, egest, eliminate, excitant, excrete, felid, feline, flog, gossip, gossiper, gossipmonger, grownup, lash, lather, male, male person, newsmonger, pass, rumormonger [US], rumourmonger [Brit, Cdn], slash, stimulant, stimulant drug, strap, tracked vehicle, trounce, welt, whale [N. Amer, informal], whip, woman, X-raying

 Part of: clowder, family Felidae, Felidae, Felis, genus Felis